qeeg/cpp-io/Paper.md

 The reference implementation is here: [@IMPL]

 Most of the proposal can be implemented in ISO C++.
-Low level conversions inside `std::io::read` and `std::io::write` require knowledge of implementation defined format of integers and floating point numbers.
+Endianness conversion of integers can be written in ISO C++ by using arithmetic shifts.
+Conversion of floating point numbers requires knowledge of their implementation-defined format.
 File IO requires calling operating system API.
 The following table provides some examples:

 | Function        | POSIX   | Windows            | UEFI                            |
 | --------------- | ------- | ------------------ | ------------------------------- |